yasirkula/UnityImageCropper/README.md

 - Can work on pretty much any screen resolution/orientation

 ## C. HOW TO

+After importing [ImageCropper.unitypackage](https://github.com/yasirkula/UnityImageCropper/releases) to your project, you are good to go!

 ImageCropper is a singleton object that can be accessed via `ImageCropper.Instance`.
 To start cropping a *Texture* object, you can call the following function: